-The Workers Compensation Act (WCA) defines an incident to include: an accident or other occurrence which resulted in or had the potential for causing an injury or occupational disease.
-All incidents should be reported even if there was no injury.
+The Workers Compensation Act (WCA) defines an incident as: an accident or other occurrence which resulted in or had the potential for causing an injury or occupational disease.
+All incidents must be reported even if there was no injury.
 There are NO consequences for reporting an incident but they can be valuable learning opportunities for everyone.

 Recent incidents (learning opportunities):